 Traditionally learning is often knowledge based, focusing on the result of final exams taken following on from a period of study.

 This method allows for little or no time spent gaining practical experience in the workplace.
 Our learning programmes, however, equally assesses the knowledge, skills, and behaviours acquired in the workplace.

 Our programme is delivered and assessed using a range of activities such as assignments, projects, case studies, group working, workbooks, presentations, research, and actual working practice.
 Employees aren’t required to sit an exam, furthermore, there is no requirement for anyone to attend a university campus.

 Alternatively, time is spent on gaining immediate results from what employees learn.
 New skills and knowledge embed quicker which means new skills can stick with students for a lifetime.

-At the Quayside School of Higher Education, we guide our learners on their path not only to learn, but to also grow and excel in a way that traditionally was never thought possible; until now.
+At University Centre Quayside, we guide our learners on their path not only to learn, but to also grow and excel in a way that traditionally was never thought possible; until now.

 Workplace training makes smart business sense and organisations that implement such training programmes are known to enjoy long-term gains on their investment.